-Stony Brook Medicine has opened a new, fully equipped Cardiac Catheterization (Cath) Laboratory at Stony Brook Southampton Hospital, to provide emergency and elective treatments delivered by Stony Brook University Heart Institute specialists.
-By allowing easier, faster access to the highest standard of cardiac care, the new lab provides more immediate, potentially lifesaving diagnosis and treatment for residents of the East End of Long Island.
+Stony Brook Medicine's fully equipped Cardiac Catheterization (Cath) Laboratory at Stony Brook Southampton Hospital provides emergency and elective treatments delivered by Stony Brook University Heart Institute specialists.
+By allowing easier, faster access to the highest standard of cardiac care, the lab provides more immediate, potentially lifesaving diagnosis and treatment for residents of the East End of Long Island.

 A Solution to a Serious Need

 The standard of care for a person experiencing a heart attack is that the blocked artery should be opened within 90 minutes of contact with medical care.
 That procedure can only be done in a cardiac catheterization lab by highly trained personnel.